Shikarpur, Sindh: Geography

-Its borders meet with districts of Larkana, Jacobabad, Khairpur & Sukkur.
-Two National Highways (N-65 & N-55) intersect in the city of Shikarpur, so it can well be termed as, one of the junction points of the four provinces.
+Its borders meet with districts of Larkana, Jacobabad, Khairpur, and Sukkur.
+Two national highways (N-65 & N-55) intersect in the city of Shikarpur, so it can well be termed as one of the junction points of the four provinces.

-The district has a total road length of 920.0 kilometers, including 125.0 kilometers of National Highways and 195.0 kilometers of Provincial Highways.
+The district has a total road length of 920.0 kilometers, including 125.0 kilometers of National Highways and 195.0 kilometers of provincial highways.
 It is, thus, deficient in road density (0.35 km/Km2) compared with recognized international parameters of development (1 km/Km2).
 During the last few years, creeping development activity has taken place and 71.0 kilometers of road, 94 schools and a number of schemes in drainage, health and other sectors have been completed, under various programs.
 Basically, agrarian economy of district Shikarpur is dependent upon non-perennial irrigation system, so the district is always in semi-drought conditions.
 The last spell of drought is particularly notable as it created heavy unemployment and unsustainable poverty, which without any doubt created serious law and order situations.